MPoL-dev/MPoL/docs/ci-tutorials/PyTorch.md

 plt.show()
 ```

 We see we need to go to the right to go down toward the minimum.
-For a multivariate function, the gradient will point in the direction of the steepest downward slope.
-When we take steps, we find the x coordinate of our new location by this equation:
+For a multivariate function, the gradient will be a vector pointing in the direction of the steepest downward slope.
+When we take steps, we find the x coordinate of our new location by:

 $x_\mathrm{new} = x_\mathrm{current} - \nabla y(x_\mathrm{current}) * (\mathrm{step\,size})$

 where:

 - $x_\mathrm{current}$ is our current x value
 - $\nabla y(x_\mathrm{current})$ is the gradient at our current point
 - $(\mathrm{step\,size})$ is a value we choose that scales our steps

 We will choose ``step_size = 0.1``: